MRCIEU/ldsc-pop-prep/README.md

 The pipeline runs its processes in the docker containers specified in `nextflow.config`.

-Related samples (as defined in `data/1000G_vcf/20140625_related_individuals.txt`) as removed prior to choosing samples for inclusion in the LD calculations.
+Related samples (as defined in `data/1000G_vcf/20140625_related_individuals.txt`) are removed prior to choosing samples for inclusion in the LD calculations.